 Small Batch, Gluten Free, and naturally sweetened Dessert

 Yes, this dessert features all of those adjectives.
 And yes, this dessert is equally (if not more) delicious than its traditional counterparts.
 The great thing about good gluten free baking is that you would have a hard time telling it was gluten free.
-And that is what I aim to do with all of my gluten free recipes.
+And that is what I aim to do with all of my gluten free small batch recipes.

 - Small Batch – This recipe makes enough for two people.
 4 if you want to portion smaller servings.
 However, this is one small batch recipe that is easily doubled to accommodate more.